- Venelin KokalovDesign Principal604 682 1881

 Under his direction, the studio won the prestigious international competitions for the Xiqu Opera House in Hong Kong and the University of Chicago Center in Hong Kong, home of the Booth School of Business.
 His work and passion can be seen in the completed Surrey City Centre Library, BC, Arena Stage in Washington, DC, the Tarrant County College in Fort Worth, Texas, and most recently the Guildford Aquatic Centre in Surrey.
 Venelin’s sculptural designs also graced the entrance of the BC-Canada House at the Beijing Olympics.

 - Shinobu HommaTechnical Principal604 682 1881Architect AIBC, AAA, MRAIC

 Shinobu Homma is Revery Architecture’s Technical Principal and oversees the design development, building envelope and construction documentation of Revery’s projects.
 Shinobu grew up in the Niigata Prefecture in Japan, in a house with traditional Japanese joinery, and received his Bachelor of Technology in Architecture degree at the Tokyo University of Science before immigrating to Canada in the early 1980’s.

 Exuding endless energy, Shinobu has contributed to the success of the firm for more than 25 years.
 He is a respected mentor for Revery’s next generation of designers and has more than 35 years of professional experience in Canada, USA, and Japan.
 His in-depth expertise in fine detailing stems from his extensive technical knowledge and design sensitivity.
 As a result, Shinobu’s fundamental role within Revery ensures the superior quality and integrity of building detailing for all of our projects.

 - Francis YanDirector852 3727 2368Architect AIBC, MRAIC, OAA, RIBA, HKIA, LEED AP

-Francis Yan has over thirty years of international experience in design, project and construction contract management and technical trouble-shooting.
-After graduating from the University of Hong Kong with a Bachelor of Architecture (Distinction), Francis worked for some of Hong Kong’s leading design firms before moving to Toronto in 1988 where he lived for three years.
-Returning to Asia In 1991, he spent the next six years working on the $1.2 billion Singapore International Convention and Exhibition Project while at the same time completing his Master of Science in Project Management at the University of Singapore.
+Francis Yan has over thirty seven years of international experience in design, project and construction contract management and technical trouble-shooting.
+Francis worked for some of Hong Kong’s leading design firms before moving to Toronto in 1988 where he lived for three years.
+Returning to Asia In 1991, he spent the next six years working on the US$1.2 billion Singapore International Convention and Exhibition Project while at the same time completing his Master of Science in Project Management at the University of Singapore.